evandertino/webpack-learn/README.md

-Features List
+Features List For Demo
-  - Tree shaking capabilities with webpack 2
+  - Tree shaking capabilities with webpack 2 and Typescript -
-  -

 Tools